tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Copy-File.md

 ### Status code
 A successful operation returns status code 202 (Accepted).

-For information about status codes, see [Status and Error Codes](Status-and-Error-Codes2.md).
+For information about status codes, see [Status and error codes](Status-and-Error-Codes2.md).

 ### Response headers
 The response for this operation includes the following headers.
 The response also includes additional standard HTTP headers.
 All standard headers conform to the [HTTP/1.1 protocol specification](https://go.microsoft.com/fwlink/?linkid=150478).